Npvivek/CPU-Scheduling-Algorithm-Simulator/README.md

 # CPU-Scheduling-Algorithm-Simulator
-In the following simulator i have implemented FCFS, SRTF and RR algorithms
+In the following simulator I have implemented FCFS, SRTF and RR algorithms.